How much time do I have to complete the SAQ?

 It takes up to five business days for NQC to validate the SAQ

 Is the validity of the SAQ restricted to a specific timeframe?

 In addition, the SAQ version is updated from time to time.
-Once a new version of the SAQ is released, we will request you to complete the additional questions in the updated version.
-The last update was to SAQ 4.0 released in October 2020.
+Once a new version of the SAQ is released, we will request you to complete the additional questions in the updated version, the last updated version is SAQ 5.0.

 Why are the documents rejected?